jedesah/computation-expressions/README.md

 # Expressions

-Expressions are a replacement for Scala for-comprehensions
+Expressions are a replacement for Scala for-comprehensions.

 Scala for-comprehensions have three drawbacks that I have identified:

-- They only use flatMap which can be unnecessarily restrictive
+- They only use `flatMap` which can be unnecessarily restrictive
-- They don't play very well with if statements and match statements
+- They don't play very well with `if` and `match` statements
 - It's not possible to manipulate the context from within a for-comprehension

-The concepts behind Expressions are loosely related to Computation Expressions from F# which is the inspiration for the name
+The concepts behind Expressions are loosely related to Computation Expressions from F# which is the inspiration for the name.

 Background on Computation Expressions:
 - [http://tomasp.net/academic/papers/computation-zoo/computation-zoo.pdf](http://tomasp.net/academic/papers/computation-zoo/computation-zoo.pdf)